Learn Before

 Isoprofit Curve

-An isoprofit curve, a term derived from the Greek 'iso' meaning 'equal', is a line that connects all the combinations of price (P) and quantity (Q) for a good that yield the same amount of profit for a firm.
-A common characteristic of these curves in a price-quantity model is that they slope downward.
+An isoprofit curve, a term derived from the Greek 'iso' meaning 'equal', is a line that connects all combinations of a firm's choice variables (such as price and quantity, or wage and employment) that yield the same amount of profit.
 A series of these curves, each corresponding to a different profit level, can be drawn on a graph to visualize the firm's profit landscape.

 Image 0